-12.1 Either party shall have a right to seek a de novo appeal of the Determination based on the existing record within the URS proceeding for a reasonable fee to cover the costs of the appeal.

-- The fees for an appeal shall be borne by the appellant.
+- 12.1 Either party shall have a right to seek a de novo appeal of the Determination based on the existing record within the URS proceeding for a reasonable fee to cover the costs of the appeal.
+An appellant must identify the specific grounds on which the party is appealing, including why the appellant claims the Examiner's Determination was incorrect. - The fees for an appeal shall be borne by the appellant.
 A limited right to introduce new admissible evidence that is material to the Determination will be allowed upon payment of an additional fee, provided the evidence clearly pre-dates the filing of the Complaint.
 The Appeal Panel, to be selected by the Provider, may request, in its sole discretion, further statements or documents from either of the Parties. - 12.3 Filing an appeal shall not change the domain name's resolution.
 For example, if the domain name no longer resolves to the original nameservers because of a Determination in favor or the Complainant, the domain name shall continue to point to the informational page provided by the URS Provider.
-If the domain name resolves to the original nameservers because of a Determination in favor of the registrant, it shall continue to resolve during the appeal process. - An appeal must be filed within 20 days after a Determination is issued.
-If, however, a respondent has sought relief from Default by filing a Response within two years of issuance of initial Determination, an appeal must be filed within 20 days from date the second Determination is issued. - 12.5 The Providers rules and procedures for appeals shall apply.
+If the domain name resolves to the original nameservers because of a Determination in favor of the registrant, it shall continue to resolve during the appeal process. - 12.4 An appeal must be filed within 14 days after a Determination is issued and any Response must be filed 14 days after an appeal is filed.